rawfoxDE/wsc/README.md

 Usage
 --
 Clone wsc from git and symlink wsc to your $PATH, for example /usr/local/bin/wsc, so you can just join a empty directory and call the script.

 Concept:
 --
 The incredible modularity of the wine sources give a lot of options to reach a good working wine core that can serve all the certain prefixes for your best gaming experience with Windows games on Linux, using wine.

+The concept in wsc is to offer a quick way to modify the wine source in a variable directory, a so called "workdir".
+In that dir, you can patch, edit and kebab your wine source, without the need to redownload it every time, so if things went south, you can just recopy it by pressing 'k' from the menu and quick patch it again with a couple keys to press, rather then retype hell.

+Once your source is prepared, you can direct the build into any output path in any configuration you want.
+You can also use the prepared wine source, to create a more compatible wine runner to use for a wider audience, build in podman or docker containers, offering Ubuntu 18 and 19 as buildbase for now

 Actually i needed a tool to
 - download vanilla and staging